Seasonal Affective Disorder (SAD)

 Doctors may prescribe medicine like an antidepressant, which can help balance chemicals in the brain.

-- Have your child go to bed and get up at the same time each day to get the most daytime light.
+- Go to bed and get up at the same time each day.
+This can help you get enough sleep and daytime light.

 - SAMHSA's free helpline: Call 800-662-HELP (4357) for provider referrals in the area.
 Or text your zip code to 435748 (HELP4U).